-- AN ACT Relating to dual credit options; amending RCW 28A.320.196, - 2 28A.600.290, 28A.600.310, and 28B.15.821; creating new sections; and - 3 providing an expiration date.
+- AN ACT Relating to dual credit options; amending RCW 28A.320.196, - 2 28A.600.290, and 28B.15.821; creating new sections; and providing an - 3 expiration date.

-- 4 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: - The legislature finds that Washington has 5 NEW SECTION.
+- 4 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: - NEW SECTION.
 Sec.
-1. 6 front-runner in dual credit innovation through 7 establishment of the running start and college in the high school programs, and has continued to expand student choices in dual credit 8 9 programs. - In Washington, a range of dual credit or dual enrollment programs are available to students.
+1. The legislature finds that Washington has been a front-runner in dual credit innovation through the establishment of the running start and college in the high school programs, and has continued to expand student choices in dual credit programs. - In Washington, a range of dual credit or dual enrollment programs are available to students.
 Dual credit programs, such as running start, college in the high school, tech prep (course completion options), and AP and international baccalaureate and Cambridge (standardized exam options) offer academically prepared students the opportunity to earn college credits while still in high school.
 Students who participate in these programs achieve improved high school graduation rates and are more likely to continue on to college and complete a degree.
 In addition, dual credit and dual enrollment programs support students' individual college and career pathways. - The legislature further finds that through the development and implementation of the 2013 roadmap the student achievement council has identified key barriers that limit access to dual credit programs, particularly for low-income students.
 Removing these barriers is a critical step toward achieving the state educational attainment goals outlined in the roadmap.